 “No respect for human life anymore.”

-He said after finding out about rapped immigrant seeking termination of her pregnancy while treating already living life with zero respect.
+He said after finding out about a raped immigrant seeking termination of her pregnancy while treating already living life with zero respect.

 My respect goes to Diane Guerrero for her role as Maritza Ramos.
 Her ICE storyline must have been incredibly hard for her to play considering her family was deported when she was a kid.
 That end scene in the airplane when all of the young women slowly disappear despite never living anywhere else besides America was chilling.

-Kudos for Blanca who had to suffer immensely because of the whole American dream to finally say fuck it.
+Kudos to Blanca who had to suffer immensely because of the whole American dream to finally say fuck it.

 #MeToo was incredibly represented in here.
 I’m so glad they choose Caputo as a representative of the problem and I was pleased with how he dealt with it.
 If only that was a reality.

 If someone says to you “you hurt me” or “you’re hurting me” you don’t get to say “no I don’t“.